The ACT Government collects land tax to provide a range of essential services to the ACT community.

 Rent can include cash, services or other forms of payment that establish the existence of a tenancy arrangement.

-If you don’t supply this information on time, it’s a tax default, and you may incur interest and penalties in addition to the land tax.
+If you don’t supply this information on time, it’s a tax default, and you may need to pay interest and penalties in addition to the land tax.

-Your note should include your rates account number, the property address and the dates your tenant moved into or out of your property, or the dates you started or stopped being a trustee.
+You’ll need your rates account number, the property address and the dates that your property started or stopped being liable for land tax.

 Responsibilities of agents

-However, you are ultimately responsible for ensuring land tax is correctly paid.
-If the agent fails to notify the Office, you will be held responsible for the unpaid land tax plus any interest and penalties.
-Under the law, a tax default by an agent is deemed to be a tax default by the taxpayer.
+You are ultimately responsible for ensuring land tax is correctly paid, even if you use an agent to manage your property.
+If the agent fails to notify the ACT Revenue Office, you will be held responsible for the unpaid land tax plus any interest and penalties.

 Certain types of residential land are exempt from land tax, such as property that serves as a retirement village or nursing home, or land that provides accommodation for a member of a religious organisation to perform his or her duties.
 Other land tax exemptions include: